Annaspeciale/pingpong/README.md

 ### Specifications.

 #### Spec No.1
+This cancount up to the provided number.
+Example Input: 3
+Example Output: [1, 2, ping]

+#### Spec No.2
 This will take all the numbers divisible by 3 and replace them with the word "ping".
+Example Input: 6
+Example Output: ping

-#### Spec No.2
+#### Spec No.3
 This will take all the numbers divisible by 5 and replace them with the word "pong".
+Example Input: 5
+Example Output: pong

-#### Spec No.3
+#### Spec No.4
 This will take all the numbers divisible by 15 and replace them with the word "pingping".

-#### Spec No.4
-This will take takes all the other numbers from a user and returns a range of numbers from 1 to the chosen number.
+Example Input: 30
+Example Output: pingpong